 - what fabric(s) you used, and why you chose that material

-- what materials/process you used to make props, jewelry, etc.
+- what materials/process you used to make your props or accessories

 - how you styled your hair or wig

 - point out any extra-special details you added to the costume that make it unique or impressive

 DON’T go into the room and just stand there, waiting for the judges to prompt you or ask questions.
 Your job is to present what you’ve made in the minutes you have with the judges.
 The judges can’t read your mind; they won’t know what to look for if you don’t tell them what you did!

 Be nice to the judges.
 They are unpaid volunteers, donating their time to the masquerade instead of experiencing the rest of the con.
 They frequently go all day without meal breaks to keep things running on time, and often they will be flamed by trolls on the forums after the con because someone didn’t agree with their judging decision.
 The judges are trying their best to work without bias, but your attitude will be noticed.

 Finally, BE HONEST.
 Most judges are excellent costumers in their own right, with lots of cosplay experience, and they’ll know if you’re telling the truth about having made your costume.
 If you purchased any part of your costume, go ahead and tell them what you bought, and then spend the rest of your appointment focusing on the parts you made yourself.
 If you lie and tell them you made something that they know is a commercial product (or if they recognize a commissioner’s handiwork), they’ll assume you’re also lying about the rest of your work.